-- We provided regular updates to our responsible supply chain team on our due diligence activities and CMR. - We updated our Audit Committee on our due diligence activities and CMR. - We prepared an annual list of supplier performance for all suppliers that achieved conformance to in-scope product areas.
+- We provided updates to our responsible supply chain team on our due diligence activities and CMR. - We updated our Audit and Compliance Committee on our due diligence activities and CMR. - We prepared an annual list of supplier performance for all suppliers that achieved conformance to in-scope product areas.
 We use this list to guide our continuing business with known conflict-free sourcing suppliers.
-This list is also utilized for product decisions to determine whether to discontinue sourcing relationships. - We contacted standard smelters that were not yet conformant or active to emphasize the importance of being audited and found conformant to the RMAP by the RMI. - We continued to support sourcing from the Covered Countries and supported in-region projects through our contributions to the Public-Private Alliance for Responsible Minerals Trade (PPA) and DRC-specific contributions to the Responsible Artisanal Gold Solutions Forum (RAGS). - We participated in the Governance Committee and the Projects and Resources Work Group of the PPA.
-We participated in a PPA delegation to the DRC and Rwanda with PPA colleagues.
-We participated in the OECD Forum.
-We participated in eight RMI advisory and sub-committee groups (Smelter Engagement Team, Due Diligence Practices Team, Blockchain, Plenary, Gold, CMRT, Multi-Stakeholder, and Grievance Platform), which focused on coordinating outreach to smelters and collaboration with RMI staff and suppliers. - We provided third party assessment information on smelters that were not yet conformant to RMI for member dissemination. - We funded training on risks in the gold supply chain for RMI to disseminate to members, and all stakeholders free of charge, and funded research on blindspots in the supply chain with recyclers and gold aggregators. - We reviewed known incidents and allegations in the supply chain and worked with suppliers to improve responsible sourcing outcomes.
-We also worked with industry stakeholders on public allegations and reviewed grievances on the Minerals Grievance Platform of RMI, and we continue to support increased transparency between upstream and downstream stakeholders. - We continued implementation of Congo Power, to provide clean energy resources to mining communities committed to responsible sourcing.
-The program supports alternative livelihoods,
+This list is also utilized for product decisions to determine whether to discontinue sourcing relationships. - We contacted standard smelters that were not yet conformant or active to emphasize the importance of being audited and found conformant to the RMAP by the RMI. - We continued to support sourcing from the Covered Countries and supported in-region projects through our contributions to the Public-Private Alliance for Responsible Minerals Trade (PPA) and to the RMI.
+In 2021, we contributed to the RMI Audit Fund (an enhanced due diligence and traceability program collaboration with Better Mining) and an Artisanal and Small Scale Mining (ASM) Cross-Recognition Program intended to fund organizations working on the ground, as well as create a framework for fostering transparency and collaboration between local and global organizations. - We encouraged suppliers to adopt policies supporting sourcing responsibly from the DRC and Covered Countries versus implementing policies that completely ban minerals from the DRC, and Covered Countries. - We participated in the Governance Committee and the Projects and Resources Work Group of the PPA.
+We participated in seven RMI advisory and sub-committee groups (Smelter

+Engagement Team, ASM Working Group, Blockchain, Gold, CMRT, Multi-Stakeholder, and Grievance Platform), which focused on coordinating outreach to smelters and collaboration with RMI staff and suppliers.
+We also were elected to the board of the RMI Steering Committee to provide strategic guidance and support oversight of the RMI program and overall Responsible Business Alliance objectives.